Blackened death metal: War metal

 War metal (also known as war black metal or bestial black metal) is a genre derived primarily from first-wave black metal, while incorporating elements of death metal and grindcore.
 It is aggressive, cacophonous and chaotic and includes musical characteristics including tremolo picking, blast beats, growled or screamed vocals and lo-fi production.

 Brazilian band Sarcófago's debut album I.N.R.I.
 (1987), was a major influence upon the development of the genre.

 The genre was pioneered by Canadian band Blasphemy on their debut album Fallen Angel of Doom (1990).
 Kansas City, Missouri band Order from Chaos and many of the acts on the record label Ross Bay Cult were also early proponents in the genre.
 The genre quickly developed a scene in Australia, with Sadistik Exekution and Bestial Warlust.
 It was the members of Bestial Warlust who coined the name "war metal".
 At this time, the Finnish scene was home to war metal bands Archgoat and Beherit.
-According to Invisible Oranges, some see the genre as having begun with the 1996 formation of the Canadian band Conqueror, and as having concluded with the band's 1997 disbandment.

-Other notable acts in the genre include Revenge, Diocletian, Teitanblood, Black Witchery, Axis of Advance, Impiety, In Battle and Zyklon-B.
+Other notable acts in the genre include Revenge, Diocletian, Teitanblood, Black Witchery, Axis of Advance, Goat Semen, Impiety, In Battle and Zyklon-B.